-With millions of websites and companies clamoring to get to the top rank in Google, search engine optimization is becoming an insanely competitive marketing channel.
+With millions of websites and companies clamoring to get to the top rank in Google, SEO is becoming an insanely competitive marketing channel.
 If you’re looking to rank on a national scale, it could take years of hard work to build a solid foundation.
 Even so, SEO is one of the most cost-effective and worthwhile digital marketing channels available, and if you strategize efficiently, you can get the edge over your competition.

-The fundamentals of SEO (i.e., a keyword-rich content strategy, backlink building, social media syndication, etc.) are pursued by almost every business with a web presence, but there are some excellent strategies your competition is likely neglecting:
+The fundamentals of SEO (i.e., a keyword-rich content strategy, backlink building, social syndication, etc.) are pursued by almost every business with a web presence, but there are some excellent strategies your competition is likely neglecting:

 Start by taking a look at the title tags and meta data on your competitor’s site.
-The title tag present on the home page likely contains the main keyword idea they’re trying to go after.
+The title tag present on the home page likely contains the main keyword research idea they’re trying to go after.
 Also take a look at the type of content they publish.
 How often are they publishing?
 What subjects are they writing about?
 What types of users are responding with comments?
 You not have considered before.
 The better you understand your competitors’ strategies, the more you can do to outperform them.

 We use the term “zagging content” here to define content that proverbially “zags” where other content “zigs.”
 You can do this as a complement to your competitors’ strategies, or as a dissenting opinion to a popular view.